polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 dnf install polkadot
 ```

-After installation, ensure that the binaries are properly installed by [verifying the installation](#verify-installation).
+After installation, ensure the binaries are properly installed by [verifying the installation](#verify-installation).

 #### Optional - Install with Ansible

 You can also manage Polkadot installations using Ansible.
-This approach can be especially useful for users managing multiple validator nodes or requiring automated deployment.
+This approach can be beneficial for users managing multiple validator nodes or requiring automated deployment.
 The [Parity chain operations Ansible collection](https://github.com/paritytech/ansible-galaxy/){target=\_blank} provides a Substrate node role for this purpose.

 #### Optional - Install with Docker